telerik/kendo-ui-core/docs/web/grid/localization.md

 			isTrue: "custom is true", // sets the text for "isTrue" radio button
 			isFalse: "custom is false", // sets the text for "isFalse" radio button

-			//changes the text of the "And" and "Or" of the filter menu
+			//changes the text of the "And" and "Or" of the Filter menu
 			and: "CustomAnd",
 			or: "CustomOr"
 		},